 Even though I would never let my attire hinder having an extraordinary travel experience, for me proper planning does include a Google search for the latest fashion trends of wherever I am going to visit.
 Mostly, to avoid having “Tourist” stamped across my forehead.
 As if having a camera hanging around my neck wasn’t a convincing enough sign.
-Deciding what to wear in London was a process that mostly focused on hunting for the perfect travel boots.
+Deciding what to wear in London was a process that mostly focused on hunting for the cute and comfortable travel boots.
 But, what I should have been focusing on was skirts, stockings and skinnys.

 I rarely see women wearing stockings in my Northern California hometown and I have not owned a pair since the 90s.
 We are very casual in Sonoma County; jeans and a blouse is evening attire.
 This wouldn’t have been proper for what to wear in London.